 For the past 8 ½ years, JB has worked at The Heritage Foundation, managing a development team that covered all states west of the Mississippi River.
 In his tenure at Heritage, he was personally responsible for raising over $100 million to aid the Heritage Foundation in promoting conservative causes across the country.
 In 2017, he co-authored a fundraising book dedicated to his late mentor, John Von Kannon, called The 10 Laws of Fundraising.

 In January of 2018, JB joined the Texas Public Policy Foundation team as the Chief Development Officer.
-He and his wife, Lindsay, have two children Audrey (2 ½ years old) and Ben (11 months old).
+He and his wife, Lindsay, have three children: Audrey, Ben, and Sam.
 They proudly live in Fort Worth, Texas.